nerves-project/nerves_system_rpi0/README.md

 in a U-boot environment block.
 This is a special region that is separate from the application partition so reformatting the application partition will not lose the serial number or any other data stored in this block.

+Additional key value pairs can be provisioned by overriding the default provisioning.conf file location by setting the environment variable `NERVES_PROVISIONING=/path/to/provisioning.conf`.
+The default provisioning.conf will set the `nerves_serial_number`, if you override the location to this file, you will be responsible for setting this yourself.

 ## Linux kernel and RPi firmware/userland